 Unfortunately, the desire by medical device manufacturers to reap the financial benefits of this public demand has resulted in many drugs being rushed to market.
 While the Food and Drug Administration (FDA) attempts to screen many of the drugs and medical devices, they frequently rely upon testing data supplied by drug and medical device manufacturers, which may be biased and inherently incorrect.A lack of a track record is not an excuse for patient safety

 In 1976, the FDA adopted a process called 510 (k).
 This process allowed for quicker approval of medical devices that were similar to existing products already available without the normal testing that would usually be required.
 This is a quicker, less expensive way for medical device companies to get their products onto the market.
 Consequently, we are seeing defective medical devices entering the market that simply are unsafe and that lack any long-term studies.
 The result?
 Thousands of consumers are suffering life-changing injuries and even death due to medical devices that are defective and downright dangerous.

 In a study that was published in the Journal of American Medical Association, Class 1 recalls for medical devices were looked at for their relation to the 510(k) process.
 Class 1 recalls are considered the “highest risk”.
 Of 113 Class 1 recalls of medical devices in the study period, 80 of them were approved through the 510(k) process.Proving product liability lawsuits against drug and medical device manufacturers and distributors

-Personal injury cases that are caused from unsafe drugs or medical devices differ from medical malpractice cases.
-These are product liability cases where a person is injured due to a defect in the product, not due to negligence on the part of physician.
+Personal injury cases that are caused from unsafe medical devices differ from all other types of commly associated injury cases.
+These are product liability cases where a person is injured due to a defect in the product, not due to negligence on the part of the physician.
 For a case of product liability to be successful, there must be proof that the product was defective and caused the injury or death.
+Most medical device defect lawsuits are based on the following:

 - Fail to warn.
-If manufacturers of a medical product fail to warn patients of potential risks or dangers, they may be liable for injury.
+If manufacturers of a medical product fail to warn patients of potential risks or dangers, they may be liable for the injury.